Skip to main content

 (5) The signature or initials of the person delivering the service on each entry of service delivery.

-(F) Records necessary to fully disclose the extent of services provided and costs associated with these services shall be maintained for a period of six years from the date of receipt of payment based upon those records or until any initiated audit, review, investigation or other activities are completed and appropriately resolved, whichever is longer.
-Records shall be made available upon request to the Ohio department of health or designee.
+(F) Records necessary to fully disclose the extent of services provided and costs associated with these services will be maintained for a period of six years from the date of receipt of payment based upon those records or until any initiated audit, review, investigation or other activities are completed and appropriately resolved, whichever is longer.
+Records will be made available upon request to the Ohio department of health or designee.
 Failure to supply requested records, documentation and/or information may result in non-payment for outstanding services or recoupment of funds.

-(G) The Ohio department of health, or a designee, may conduct audits, reviews, investigations, or any other activities necessary to assure a home visiting provider, its sub grantee or sub provider are compliant with federal and state requirements.
-Based on the results of an audit, review, investigation or other activities, the Ohio department of health may seek legal recourse, including but not limited to, recoupment of funding related to over payments, misuse, fraud waste or abuse or noncompliance with federal or state requirements from the home visiting provider.
+(G) The Ohio department of health, or a designee, may conduct audits, reviews, investigations, or any other activities necessary to assure a home visiting provider, its sub grantee or sub provider are compliant with federal and state regulations.
+Based on the results of an audit, review, investigation or other activities, the Ohio department of health may seek legal recourse, including but not limited to, recoupment of funding related to over payments, misuse, fraud waste or abuse or noncompliance with federal or state regulations from the home visiting provider.

-Last updated January 31, 2022 at 8:51 AM
+Last updated July 12, 2024 at 9:28 AM

 Supplemental Information